ranfysvalle02/autoeval-to-mongodb/README.md

 def perform_vector_search(vector: list) -> list:
     """
     Performs a $vectorSearch query in MongoDB to find relevant documents.
-    This function is similar to the `knowledge_repo.vector_search` in the provided Flask app.
     """
     if not mongo_client:
         print("Cannot perform vector search, MongoDB client not initialized.", file=sys.stderr)
         return []

-    # This is the aggregation pipeline that uses the vector index
     pipeline = [
         {
             "$vectorSearch": {
-                "index": VECTOR_INDEX_NAME,
+                "index": "embeddings_1_search_index",
                 "path": "plot_embedding",  # The field in your documents that contains the vector
                 "queryVector": vector,
                 "numCandidates": 200,  # Number of candidates to consider
-                "limit": 5             # Number of results to return
+                "limit": 5,            # Number of results to return
             }
         },
         {